aospapp/aosp/external/python/pyfakefs/README.md

 * The documentation at [GitHub Pages:](http://jmcgeheeiv.github.io/pyfakefs)
   * The [Release documentation](http://jmcgeheeiv.github.io/pyfakefs/release)
-    contains usage documentation for pyfakefs and a description of the most relevent classes, methods and functions for the last version released on PyPi
+    contains usage documentation for pyfakefs and a description of the most relevant classes, methods and functions for the last version released on PyPi
   * The [Development documentation](http://jmcgeheeiv.github.io/pyfakefs/master)
     contains the same documentation for the current master branch